krmarshall/Fainne-Mor/docs/01-rules/02-weapons.md

 | Between 30ft and 120ft | Standard |
 | Greater than or equal to 120ft | Disadvantage |

-The Longgonne uses special oversized ammunition that must be loaded 1 round at a time.
+The Long Gun uses special oversized ammunition that must be loaded 1 round at a time.
 Your ammunition options are listed below:

 | Ammunition | Cost | Damage | Weight | Effects |
 | ----------- | ----------- | ----------- | ----------- | ----------- |